increase conversions on your website

 Review Analytics and Adjust Accordingly

-Most businesses set up analytics but don’t take action based on the data.
-Collecting information is useless unless you’re actively using it to improve performance.
+Most businesses set up analytics but never act on the data.
+Collecting information is pointless unless you use it to improve performance.

-Regularly reviewing Google Analytics, heatmaps, A/B test results, and conversion tracking data helps identify what’s working and what needs fixing.
-If a landing page design isn’t converting, a CTA isn’t being clicked, or a checkout step is causing drop-offs, making small, data-driven adjustments leads to continuous improvement in conversion rates.
-The best websites aren’t perfect-they’re optimised over time based on real user behaviour.
+Reviewing Google Analytics, heatmaps, A/B test results, and conversion tracking regularly shows what is working and what needs fixing.
+If a landing page design is not converting, a CTA is being ignored, or a checkout step is causing drop-offs, small, data-led adjustments compound into steady improvement.
+The best websites are not perfect-they are refined over time around real user behaviour.

 101